Skip to main content

 Special grant: contingency funding to assist PCCs to manage exceptional or unexpected costs in-year.
 Information on special grant funding is published on GOV.UK.

-Following user feedback received as a part of the Office for Statistics Regulation’s national statistics assessment, real terms comparisons were included from the July 2021 publication onwards.
-Calculations have been carried out using Gross Domestic Product (GDP) deflators, published quarterly by HM Treasury (HMT).
+Following feedback received during the Office for Statistics Regulation accredited official statistics assessment, real terms comparisons (adjusted for inflation) were included in this statistical series since the July 2021 publication.
+Calculations are carried out using Gross Domestic Product (GDP) deflators, published quarterly by HM Treasury.

-As police funding statistics are forward looking, the GDP deflators used are based on Office for Budget Responsibility (OBR) forecasts of the GDP deflator for the budget year.
-The GDP deflators used in this publication reflect the most up-to-date data available at time of publication (typically the June deflators).
-Real terms police funding figures will not be revised based on quarterly changes to GDP deflators, so users should ensure they are using the most appropriate deflator.
-This is particularly significant where there is likely to be unusual levels of volatility in the OBR forecasts of GDP deflators, such as during the COVID-19 pandemic.
+As police funding statistics are forward looking, the GDP deflators used are based on Office for Budget Responsibility (OBR) forecasts for the budget year.
+The GDP deflators used in this publication series reflect the most up-to-date data available at time of publication (typically the June deflators).
+Real terms police funding figures are not revised to reflect subsequent quarterly changes to GDP deflators.
+Users should therefore ensure they are using the most appropriate deflator for their analysis.
+This is particularly significant where there is likely to be unusual levels of volatility, when the OBR forecasts of GDP deflators may be subject to greater uncertainty, such as during the COVID-19 pandemic.

-Government and precept funding provided to Police and Crime Commissioners is included by police force area in Table 4a and 4b accompanying the publication.
-This includes core funding, Council Tax grants, National and International Capital Cities grants, pensions grants, Police Uplift Programme grants, Council Tax precept and the police capital grant.
+Government and precept funding provided to PCCs is included by police force area in Table 4a and 4b of the data tables accompanying this publication series.
+This includes core funding, council tax grants, National and International Capital Cities grants, pensions grants, Officer Maintenance Grant (formerly the Police Uplift Programme (PUP) grant which was renamed to the Officer Maintenance Grant in the year ending March 2026), council tax precept and the police capital grant.

-There are a number of differences between the police funding settlement and the ‘Police funding for England and Wales’ publication.
+There are differences between the police funding settlement and the ‘police funding for England and Wales’ publication series.

-When the police funding settlement is published, the exact figure for Council Tax precept is unknown.
-An upper bound estimate is therefore used based on Office for Budget Responsibility Council Tax base forecasts and Ministry of Housing, Communities and Local Government (MHCLG) Council Tax principles.
-When the ‘Police funding for England and Wales’ publication is published, actual Council Tax decisions have been published by MHCLG and Welsh Government.
+When the police funding settlement is published, the exact figure for council tax precept is unknown.
+An upper bound estimate is therefore used based on Office for Budget Responsibility (OBR) council tax base forecasts and Ministry of Housing, Communities and Local Government (MHCLG) council tax principles.
+When the ‘Police funding for England and Wales’ publication is published, actual council tax decisions have been published by MHCLG and Welsh Government.

-Each ‘Police funding for England and Wales’ publication provides an annex with commentary on the differences with the police funding settlement and the publication.
+Each ‘Police funding for England and Wales’ publication provides an annex with commentary on the differences between the figures presented in the police funding settlement and the statistical publication.

 Annex A: Key stages in the production of the statistical release

-During the review of these statistics by the Office for Statistics Regulation in 2021, user feedback identified that some users felt the timeliness of the publication could be improved.
-Some users also said it would be useful to provide more information about the events that take place prior to the production of the statistics.
+During the review of these statistics by the Office for Statistics Regulation (OSR) in 2021, user feedback identified that some users felt the timeliness of the publication could be improved.
+Some users expressed it would be useful to provide more information about the events that take place prior to the production of the statistics.

 Figure 2: Timeline summarising the key stages in producing this statistical release